+There are literally endless activities to keep you busy in Buenos Aires.
 Around the city, you can visit a range of museums, eat at amazing restaurants, drink wine from around the entire country, dance like you’ve never danced before, and just enjoy its craziness.

 I guess Buenos Aires is one of the places not everyone will love but give it some time and you might just find it’s more your style than you first thought!

 Argentina has a thing for craft or “Artisinal” things as they call it.
 And well, beer is high up on that list as well as other great products like ice cream and chocolate…but back to the beer.

 Yes, the beer.
 Well, not only can you get amazing beers from IPA’s, Porters, Lagers as well as lots of fruit and berry beers, but they’re also dirt cheap.
 In fact, even in touristic towns like El Calafate in Patagonia, you could get a pint of craft beer for as little as $1.50 USD on happy hour!

 It’s safe to say Argentina is one of the up and coming places to try craft beer and it’s everywhere!
 So hit the bars, streets, or breweries and enjoy some Argentinian artisanal beer.

 If you’ve come to Argentina then you really can’t leave without visiting a salsa club, going to a salsa show, or joining a salsa class!
 Salsa is a part of their culture here in Argentina but to be honest, it can be daunting to give it a go for the first time.